Want to Build an MVP App?

 A prototype is a very close interactive and clickable representation of your final product which even simulates the user flow of potential customers.
 It allows you to save a lot of time and development costs along with collecting valuable feedback from your target audience.

-The comparison scheme below should help you get a better understanding of the wireframe vs mockup vs prototype difference.
+The comparison scheme below should help you better understand the wireframe vs mockup vs prototype difference.

 Let’s assume you decide to test your product idea by building a prototype as it’s the closest copy of your future final solution.
-Here comes the question: how to create a prototype?
+Here comes the question: how to create an MVP prototype?

 Begin prototyping with a core user flow that your customers will find the most convenient way to do the desired action.
 Step by step, you will create several prototypes of the most crucial scenarios and functions.